 Also known as queen palm, the cocos palm (Syagrus romanzoffiana) is an elegant palm that grows up to 50 feet tall, showcasing a narrow gray trunk topped with dark, lacy evergreen fronds that may be up to 10 feet long.
 The leaves are accented by bright orange date fruits, which hang in clusters.
 The cocos palm requires specific conditions to look its best.
+In some locations this palm has the potential to become invasive.

 A native of South America, the cocos palm loves warm weather and grows in U.S. Department of Agriculture plant hardiness zones 9b through 11.
 It will grow in full sun or light shade.
 The palm will experience cold damage if temperatures drop to 25 degrees Fahrenheit, and it will die if temperatures plummet around 20 to 16 F. It is particularly suitable for coastal regions, tolerating salty soils and thriving in cool, moist winds.